jcubb/college-data/README.md

 https://nces.ed.gov/ipeds/use-the-data/download-access-database

 How the script finds the Access DB
-- Command-line argument: pass --db or -d with the full path
+- Command-line argument: pass --db or -d with the path to the ROOT directory where the file folder is
-- Environment variable: set IPEDS_DB to the full path
+- Environment variable: set IPEDS_DB to the path to the ROOT directory
 - Repo-relative locations: the script will look for common candidate paths such as ./IPEDS_{START}-{END}_Provisional/IPEDS{START}{END}.accdb
 	(where {START} is the 4-digit start year and {END} is the last two digits of start_year+1, e.g. start=2023 -> folder `IPEDS_2023-24_Provisional` and file `IPEDS202324.accdb`)